 I was writing content for a page for my other website.
 The page is about Feasibility Studies and needed to be fairly long (almost 1,800 words with several images).
 It is structured into five distinct but related areas.
 This is ideal for Anchor Links whereby the reader can see the topic that they want to read and can click on the link to jump to that part of the page immediately rather than scrolling down and/or not being able to find it.
-To do this is not complicated but I find that every time I go to do it, I have forgotten the precise instructions.

 Instructions for adding Anchor Links within your WordPress Page